PeerChristensen/AzureDataFactory-CICD-Template/README.md

 2. Allow GitHub to access and change your production environment

-- using the Azure Azure CLI, open a Git Bash prompt.
+- using the Azure CLI, open a Git Bash prompt.
 - login to Azure:

 ```